z0sun/Deployment7/Deployment-instructions.md

 - aws_alb
 - aws_alb_listener
 ```
-6. Create a new Banking App image (Make sure you create and connect an RDS database to your container)
+6. Create a new Banking App image and push it to Docker Hub(Make sure you create and connect an RDS database to your container)
 7. Create a multibranch pipeline and run the Jenkinsfile
 8. Check your infrastructure and applications
 9. Is your infrastructure secure? if yes or no, why?